cadellsingh/devJobs/README.md

 # DevJobs App

 ## General Info
-- View the latest developer jobs posted on Github.
+- View the latest developer jobs via the Github api.

 ## Demo
 - You can view it here [DevJobs](https://devjobss.netlify.app/)